Interstate High Speed Rail Taxonomy

 Freight rail companies own the majority of America’s 22,000 miles of legacy rail.
 They often share it with commuter trains.
-In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they are typically limited to 49-59 mph.
-Furthermore, these routes have a torture test of speed limiting “Slow Zone” factors named in Part 1.
+In America, freight trains can legally run up to 79 mph, but for safety and fuel economy, they typically limit speed to 49-59 mph.
+Their routes have a torture test of “Slow Zone” factors.
 Consequently, they average 35-45 mph — just fast enough to convey the world’s most comprehensive freight train network.

 Conventional Rail Routes reach 59-79 mph.
 These legacy routes host diesel-powered freight trains, commuter trains and Amtrak trains.
-Routes feature a 3rd passing track in some sections to minimize delay by slower trains.
-Most stations have low platforms. so passengers step up and down from trains.
-That means boarding and un-boarding take longer than stations having raised platforms.
-Commuter and Amtrak trains slow to 60 mph when crossing roadways in these routes.
-Stations are often 5-15 miles apart so these routes tend to average 55 mph.
+Some routes feature a 3rd siding track in sections for slower trains to pull aside while faster trains pass.
+Most stations have low platforms, so passengers step up and down from trains.
+Boarding and un-boarding take longer at low-platform stations.
+Commuter and Amtrak trains often slow to 59 mph when crossing roadways in these routes.
+Stations are often 5-15 miles apart so these routes tend to average 50-55 mph.

 Improved Rail Routes reach 90 mph.
 These legacy routes host diesel-powered commuter trains, Amtrak trains and freight trains.
 They are typically 2 tracks or 1 track plus intermittent siding track for slow trains to pull aside.
-Stations are often only 25 miles apart, so these routes tend to average 65 mph.
-Most stations have low platforms, so boarding and un-boarding take as long as Conventional Rail routes.
+Stations are often only 25 miles apart, so these routes tend to average 60-65 mph.
+Most stations have low-platforms like Conventional Rail routes.
 These routes achieve 80% on-time with fewer road crossings per 25 miles, better safety arms at crossings, and 2-3 tracks.